Lead Generation for AI Consultants: How One Link Replaces Cold Outreach With Half the Effort

 How is a Static Lead URL different from a Calendly or booking link?

 A booking link asks for commitment before delivering any value.
 A Static Lead URL delivers value first.
 The prospect takes the assessment, gets a personalized score and findings, and then decides whether to book a conversation.
-Prospects who complete the assessment show up to calls at much higher rates because they're already invested in the outcome.
+Prospects who complete the assessment show up to calls with context and intent because they're already invested in the outcome.

 Can I use the same URL for organic posts and paid ads?